An Annotation-based Approach for Finding Bugs in Neural Network Programs: Experimental Evaluation

-For the \annotest approach to be practical, it is important that the effort required to manually annotate functions is reasonable and cost-effective.
-We leave to future work a rigorous empirical evaluation of the time and expertise that is needed to write \an annotations.
-Here, we measure the effort in terms of output--- that is the written annotations---and discuss some qualitative findings.
+For the \annotest approach to be practical, it is important that it requires a reasonable amount of manual annotations.
+We leave to future work a detailed empirical evaluation of the time and expertise that is needed to write \an annotations.
+Here, we discuss quantitative measures of \annotest's annotation overhead.
+We focus on RQ1's experiments (\autoref{sec:rq1-answer}), which analyzed projects ADV and GANS in full, as they give a better idea of the effort needed to use \annotest systematically on whole projects.\footnote{The figures for RQ2's experiments are, however, generally similar.}

-The amount of annotations that we had to write was generally limited.
-In the experiments where we fully annotated two projects (\autoref{tab:full-annotations}), we wrote $1.33$ annotations per function on average.
-The full distribution of annotations per function in \autoref{fig:fully-histo} further shows that only a handful of functions required more than 4 annotations.
+\nicepar{Annotation amount.} The amount of annotations that we wrote was usually limited.
+In RQ1's experiments, we wrote $2$ annotations \footnote{An annotation is any instance of the kinds presented in \autoref{sec:an_language}.} per project function on average (median); 80\% of functions have $3$ annotations or less.
+Annotations are mostly concise: 96\% of them fit a single line, and only 10\% (12) of all functions have annotations that span more than 5 lines (usually decorating functions with several complex arguments). \autoref{fig:annotations-overhead} pictures the distributions, overall functions, of number of annotations (left) and lines of code (LOC, middle) of annotations; since most annotations are a single line, these two distributions are nearly identical.

 The average number of annotations per tested function is higher (6.0) in \autoref{tab:reproduction} since in each of those experiment we annotated a limited portion of a project focusing on a specific function that had a known bug; therefore, several of the annotations are duplicated or only slightly modified from one experiment to the other.
 If we had fully annotated the projects, we would have likely amortized some of this annotation effort.
-Another way of quantifying the effort-benefit trade-off is measuring the amount of annotations per detected bugs: this ratio is 6.6 $=330/50$ for the fully-annotated projects in \autoref{tab:full-annotations} and 1.5 $=145/94$ for the experiments in \autoref{tab:reproduction}.
-These are encouraging figures, if we think of the amount of manually-written tests that may have been necessary to discover the same bugs.

-As seen in the examples of \autoref{sec:example}, \an annotations are usually concise and encode simple information.
-The exception are annotations using \emph{generators} (\autoref{sec:annotations-generators}), which require to write custom functions that build instances of a complex type.
-However, only 7\% (22) of all 330 annotations written for projects ADV and GANS in \autoref{tab:full-annotations} use a generator.
-The percentage of annotations using generators is higher (12\%) for the projects in \autoref{tab:reproduction}; as for regular annotations, the effort remained manageable since there was reuse involved between experiments targeting different bugs in the same project. \iflong More precisely, for the two projects in \autoref{tab:full-annotations}, we wrote 15 generators, 73\% (11/15) of which generate NN models.
-For instance, argument \Py{net}\projURL{https://github.com/naykun/TF_PG_GANS/blob/master/Tensorflow-progressive_growing_of_gans/model.py\#L22} of function \Py{G_convblock} in project GANS takes Keras models.
-One of the generators loads a dataset from disk and 2 others return parameterized function handles.